vedderb/bldc/lispBM/README.md

 (log-stop can-id)
 ```

 Stop logging data on log device with can-id.
-Setting the id to -1 will send the data to VESC Tool.
+The id -1 refers to VESC Tool and id -2 refers to the local express.

 ---